Fibertex Nonwovens Technology

 Unique combination of in-house technologies based on the latest within needlepunch and spunlace technology results in high performance products matching your needs.

-State-of-the-art needlepunch technology has been key, but today cutting edge technological competence in all our manufacturing sites results in high performance products available throughout the Fibertex group.
+Cutting edge technological competence in all our manufacturing sites results in high performance products available throughout the Fibertex group.

 Carding, aero dynamic carding, IR and air through bonding, fibre spinning, polymer extrusion, lamination and various surface treatments are all part of Fibertex’s technology portfolio.
 Finishing technologies include impregnation, coating and thermofixation.